CODevOp/stopwatch/README.md

     ```
     1. container will call new function createStore.
-    2. new function createStore will receive a reducer
+    2. new function createStore() will receive a reducer
-    3. createStore will return state object with the 3 methods dispatch, subscribe and getState
+    3. createStore() will return state object with the 3 methods dispatch(), subscribe() and getState().
-    4.
+    4. dispatch() will update the state.
+Everytime the timer ticks, dispatch is called updating state and updating each of the hanlders.
+The onClick event of the the Start/Stop button will call dispatch() to change the state of the running variable, toggling between Start and Stop.
+    5. subscibe() is registered with any method(s) or handlers, requiring notification of state update.
+    6. The handler functions will call getstate() to update the controls, objects or events.